Luc-Siat/Luc-Siat/README.md

 - 🔭 I’m currently a FullStack Consultant available for hire at \</salt\> [https://www.salt.dev/](https://www.salt.dev/sv-SE)

-- 🌱 There I am using .NET, #, CSS (Tailwind or BEM), TypeScript, React and Azure
+- 🌱 There I am using .NET, C#, TypeScript, Vite, CSS (Tailwind or BEM) and Azure Cloud Service

 - 📓 Have a look at my last projects:
   - In progress pair programming project [DealFortress](https://github.com/DealFortress/DealFortress)